 Hospitalized patients with suspected blood infections are given broad spectrum antibiotics as the care team waits for their infection identification and antimicrobial susceptibility results.
 Obtaining these results can take over 2 days days, which can lead to AMR due to patients being on unneeded antibiotics that aren’t optimal for their specific infection.

-Specific Diagnostic’s Reveal Rapid AST System produces AST results within an average of 5 hours directly from blood culture.
+The SPECIFIC REVEAL Rapid AST System produces AST results within an average of 5 hours directly from blood culture.
 This allows the patient’s care team to switch them to the optimal antibiotic therapy up to 2 days sooner than with traditional AST methods.
 This rapid de-escalation of antibiotic therapy can help prevent AMR from occurring due to overuse of unneeded antibiotics.